- Overview: Poland

-In addition, certain protections have been put in place in Poland to thwart employee layoffs during the COVID pandemic.
+In addition, in Poland, certain protections have been put in place to thwart employee layoffs during the COVID pandemic.
 Social distancing protocols have disrupted normal business operations, and some businesses have been forced to close their doors completely, at least temporarily.
-New regulations imposed by the pandemic bring with them a plethora of new requirements that employers need to satisfy.
+New regulations imposed by the pandemic bring with them many new requirements employers must satisfy.

-To remain compliant with evolving requirements, outsourcing your company’s HR management to Acumen International is a smart move.
-Our team of global employment experts works tirelessly to keep pace with local and national legislative changes in Poland.
+Outsourcing your company’s HR management to Acumen International is a smart move to remain compliant with evolving requirements.
+Our team of global employment experts works tirelessly to keep pace with Poland’s local and national legislative changes.
 Partnering with Acumen ensures that your company remains compliant in turbulent times.

-The Polish Social Insurance system provides for mandatory pension, disability, health and accident insurance.
+The Polish Social Insurance system provides mandatory pension, disability, health, and accident insurance.
 Contributions are calculated by percentage and made by both employer and employee.
-It is the responsibility of the employer to calculate the amount of contributions to be withheld from the employee’s income and paid to the Social Insurance Agency.
+The employer must calculate the number of contributions to be withheld from the employee’s income and paid to the Social Insurance Agency.

-Social insurance contributions cover employee sick benefits, maternity benefits, compensation benefits and funeral allowance.
+Social insurance contributions cover employee sick, maternity, compensation, and funeral allowance.
 They also cover damages paid for bodily on-the-job injuries.
 Employees also have free access to public health care centers.

-- Uninterrupted paid holiday leave of 20-26 days, depending on length of employment
+- Uninterrupted paid holiday leave of 20-26 days, depending on the length of employment

 - Maternity and paternity leave